EagleAction - Behind Strong First Half, BC Enters Win Column Against Maine

 The Eagles (1-2) started with a different offensive line combination for the third game in a row—by necessity.
 This week, BC learned that right tackle Kevin Cline is out for the year with an ACL tear.
 Left tackle Ozzy Trapilo missed his second straight game with a knee injury.
 So Jack Conley—who started the season at right guard and played left tackle in Week 2 at Virginia Tech—moved to right tackle, former preferred walk-on Nick Thomas came in to protect the blind side and Dwayne Allick stayed at right guard.

-But BC's shaky O-Line that's inexperience was on full display last week at Lane Stadium was exploited on the Eagles' first play from scrimmage.
+The inexperience of BC's O-Line was on full display last week at Lane Stadium, and it was exploited on the Eagles' first play from scrimmage against Maine.

 This story is being continued.